DinaLo44/PWA-text-editor/README.md

 This project consists in the creation and deployment of a text editor in the context of a Progressive Web App functionality.

 # Technologies
-The technologies I used in this project are Webpack, IndexedDb, Node, Express, and Heroku to deploy the editor.
+The technologies I used in this project are Webpack, IndexedDb, Babel, Node, Express, and Heroku to deploy the editor.

 # GitHub repository link